F0zzi4/ReactUnivr/README.md

 # ReactUnivr
-React project to view forecast based on Open-Meteo API
+React project to manage personal coaching for patients